 The student's program is devised to fit him as effectively and efficiently as possible for his future work.
-This is done by diagnostic test, interview and inspection of the student's record in both training and teaching.
-It considers the trends and needs in the field of teaching to which he will return.
+This is done by diagnostic test, interview, and inspection of the student's record in both education and teaching.
+Also considered are the trends and needs in the field of teaching to which he will return.

-Deficiencies may be supplied from undergraduate courses of the higher level.
+Deficiencies may be supplied from higher level undergraduate courses.
 For example, an applicant who has not completed a minimum of sixteen semester hours of undergraduate work in education will meet the certificate requirements on the undergraduate level.
-At the beginning of the program a series of tests will be administered to assist in the diagnosis of the student's potentialities and weaknesses.
+At the beginning of the program a series of tests will be administered to assist in the diagnosis of the student's potentialities and needs.